wereal/Web.bev.projects/README.md

-This is a simple training hmtl,css project and is an imaginary coffee catalog
+In this repo there are going to be simple training projects like coffe catalog etc